 During photo/video presentation the case worker or therapist needs to listen for fears, worries, or concerns that the child might express.

-The case worker can tell the child:
+The case worker can tell the older, verbal child:

 “You know, there are children who need families to grow up with and there are families who want to adopt children.
 But, sometimes not all families and all children get along well.
 My job is to help find the right family for you.
 I have learned of a family that might be right for you.
 I would like you to have a couple visits with them, so that you can get to know them and they can get to know you.
 Then we will all need to decide if it looks like this is a family for you to grow up with.
 You tell me what you think, they tell me what they think, and I decide what I think”.